-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in South Korea.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in South Korea.

 What is the forum for the conduct of patent litigation?

 Korea has a bifurcated system for handling patent disputes.
 Patent infringement actions for damages and/or permanent injunctions are handled at first instance by the district courts, while patent invalidation proceedings are handled exclusively by the Intellectual Property Trial and Appeal Board (“IPTAB”) within the Korean Intellectual Property Office (“KIPO”).